oandregal/formatter/README.md

 # formatter

 An utility to help in formatting dates and numbers.
-Relies on numeral and momentjs.
+Still a WorkInProgress.
+Depends on numeral and momentjs.